Boar-D-White-Foundation/kv-go/README.md

 ### Objective

 To design and implement a distributed in-memory key-value storage system using the Go programming language.
 The system should be capable of handling high throughput, be fault-tolerant, and easily scalable.

-This is an educational project about how to develop scalable distributed systems.
-Just for fun.
+#### Key Features:
+* High Throughput: Initially, the system will be designed to handle 10K requests per second (RPS).
+* Storage Capacity: Each node in the system will start with the capability to store 1 million key-value pairs.
+* Fault Tolerance: The system will incorporate redundancy mechanisms to ensure data availability even in the event of node failures.
+This will be achieved through techniques such as data replication across multiple nodes.
+In case a node goes down, the system will automatically reroute requests to a healthy node, ensuring uninterrupted service.
+* Scalability: The architecture will be designed to easily add or remove nodes based on demand.
+This dynamic scalability ensures that as the system grows, it can accommodate more data and handle increased traffic without significant changes to the underlying infrastructure.

 ### Scope